 Gluten Free Crispy Yukon Gold Latkes

 Learn to make perfect mini bite-sized potato latkes cooked extra crisp using six simple ingredients.
-Gluten free, kosher, pareve, dairy free.
+Gluten free, grain free, dairy free, kosher, parve.

 - 2 lbs Yukon gold potatoes, peeled